espressomd/espresso/doc/sphinx/running.rst

     cd doc/tutorials
     ../../ipypresso lab

+For VS Code Jupyter users, no action is needed if ``pypresso`` was set as the interpreter path (see details in :ref:`Running inside an IDE`).

 You may then browse through the different tutorial folders.
 Files whose name ends with extension ``.ipynb`` can be opened in the browser.
 Click on the Run